raivydassimenas/battleship/README.md

 ## Installation and running

-The easiest way to install and run the battleship game is by using the Live Server.
+Another way to install and run the Battleship game is by using the Live Server.
 The prerequisites for this game is Node.js and NPM installations.

 - Install VS Code.
 - Install the Live Server extension.